 7. Digital Payments

-Beyond credit and debit cards, digital payments include paying by PayPal, Venmo, and Zelle as well as through mobile wallets like cell phones and smartwatches.
-According to McKinsey, 82% of Americans use digital payments.
+Beyond credit and debit cards, digital payments include paying by PayPal, Venmo, and Zelle as well as through digital mobile wallets like cell phones and smartwatches.
+According to McKinsey, 82% of Americans already use digital payments.

 All of these payments enable money to be transferred from one account to another electronically.
 Customers appreciate these payment options for their fast transaction speed and the reduced dependency on cash.